Ebinvarghese007/TaskManagement/README.md

 import sql file from the folder dbBackup if import not work from UI, please upload through cmd

-# * if its not work please execute the query for table creation
+# * if the database import not work please execute the query for table creation

    CREATE TABLE tbl_users (
     user_id SERIAL PRIMARY KEY,